On-Call Childcare Provider - flexible schedule; ability and willingness to work various open slots

 - Sunday, 3 pm to 6 pm

-- In addition, they must complete documentation required by the Ohio Department of Jobs and Family Services (ODJFS), including a volunteer application, three positive references, medical statements, TB test, and an FBI and Ohio BCII background check.
+- In addition, applicants must complete documentation required by the Ohio Department of Jobs and Family Services (ODJFS), including a volunteer application, three positive references, medical statements, TB test, and FBI and Ohio BCII background checks (which can cost anywhere between $50 and $80).
 Volunteers must also meet the training requirements set forth by ODJFS in compliance with our licensure (52 hours of training within the first year of service), including CPR and First Aid certification (can be obtained within 6 months of the start of volunteering).
 Volunteers provide support to the childcare staff through direct work with the children, and through completion of laundry, meal preparation, and light cleaning tasks.

 If you are available for one of the open volunteer slots, please contact Emily Shurilla, Director of Education, Compliance, and Outreach, at